 As intimacy develops between the two people, more self-disclosure emerges, both verbally and nonverbally as couples act in ways that are more like how they are in their daily life.

 This is when the big question emerges even more strongly: “Where are we headed?“ Women have a tendency to ask this question before men, even though both may be wondering about the answer to this question.
-Pushing for an answer; however, may cause real problems in the relationship.
+Pushing for an answer; however, may cause real problems in the long term relationship itself.
 Each person needs to listen to their own inner voice and wisdom.
 It is important to talk over their thoughts and feelings with their partner while finding ways to keep from “pushing” for commitment.

 Stage 4: Commitment or Engagement

 Open and honest conversations should be happening as couples plan their present and future together.
 Questions about children, finances, careers, future goals and lifestyle should be discussed more fully.
-Differences are normal and couples will learn about themselves and their relationship as they note how they handle these differences with each other.
+Differences are normal and couples with open communication will learn about themselves and their relationship as they note how they handle these differences with each other.

-This is also an important stage for couples to use to evaluate the relationship and their ability to be part of an emotionally intelligent relationship.
+This fourth stage is also an important stage for couples to use to evaluate the relationship and their ability to be part of an emotionally intelligent relationship.
 Engagements can be broken much more easily and can clearly be a better decision than getting married and divorced.